etri/dcn-nlsr/README.md

 Below figure shows the list of Tables that were modified (yellow) to support Multi-Area.
 <img src="/images/ma-2.GIF" width="50%" height="%40">

-The key design goals of DCN-NLSR is to provide the following principles:
+The key design goals of MA-NLSR is to provide the following principles:
 - internet scalibility via multi-area
 - compatibility with NFD and existing NLSR, and
 - maintaining NLSR's routing architecture to inherit its advantages of midularity and extensibility.